Trump calls for re-run of 'total disaster' NY congressional race amid mail-in ballot problems

 Monday's remarks were a continuation of the president's previous comments on the topic.
 Last week, the president tweeted out a dramatic local news report highlighting missing ballots during a test of the USPS' ability to handle mail-in ballots.
 The president also held up a Wall Street Journal article titled "New York's Mail-Vote Disaster," as well as a CBS News article titled "Vote-by-mail experiment reveals potential problems within postal voting system ahead of November election."
 He cited a similar piece in The Washington Post.

-Last month, Fox News obtained a copy of a recent USPS memo sent to employees detailing budget-related cutbacks.
+Fox News has obtained a copy of a recent USPS memo sent to employees detailing budget-related cutbacks.
 In the memo, the USPS says mail carriers may have to leave mail behind at distribution centers in order to make it on time to their delivery routes.

 "One aspect of these changes that may be difficult for employees is that – temporarily – we may see mail left behind or mail on the workroom floor or docks (in P&DCs), which is not typical," the memo reads.